 What Role Does Application Security Play?

 Instead, we now have "continuous deployment and integration" practises that allow for daily, and even hourly, updates to a programme.
-This means that security methods must be adaptable to a dynamic environment and capable of pinpointing vulnerabilities in code rapidly.
+This necessitates flexible security approaches that can quickly zero in on code vulnerabilities.

 The Most Frequent Loopholes in Software

 Every year, MITRE publishes the CWE Most Dangerous Software Weaknesses list to make sure programmers are aware of the most exploitable vulnerabilities.
 CWEs (Common Weakness Enumeration) are tracked by MITRE in a manner analogous to its Common Vulnerabilities and Exposures database; each CWE is given a specific number (CVEs).
 A vulnerability's grade is determined by how often and how severely an attack uses a particular flaw.

 MITRE just published a list of their top 25 CWEs for 2020; the top 10 are shown here along with their average scores.

 - Web-based scripting attacks (48%).

 - Insufficient input validation (33.47% failure rate).

 - Improperly squeezing computation into a little space in memory.
 (23.73%)